SISO APP Searches in Lattices with Tanner Graphs: Finding extrinsic a posteriori probabilities post BP

-When a lattice is represented by a Tanner graph, it is possible to associate a Markov process with the model for soft detection of lattice points in a natural way.
+When a lattice is represented by a TG, it is possible to associate a Markov process with the model for soft detection of lattice points in a natural way.
 This is enabled by first viewing the sequence of lattice points passed through the channel as a Markov source.
 Another observation is that, in general, simple detection (with or without soft information) is by itself memoryless; thereby, one should expect the Markov process to be somehow degenerated, in order to reflect the memoryless nature of simple (non-iterative) detection.
-The objective of detection is to determine the aposteriori (total or extrinsic) probabilities of the output of the Markov source.
-In order to leverage off of known results---even in the case of plain, unencoded transmission (no forward error correcting redundancy added by encoding)---one can view the output $\bd{c}$ of the Markov source (a lattice point, i.e.\ a vector of lattice coordinates) as the result of mapping with rate one (i.e.\ no additional redundancy) an identical replica of the input $\bd{u} = \bd{c}$; this is a degenerated Markov process where even the dependence of the future on the present is removed.
+The objective of detection is to determine the a posteriori (total or extrinsic) probabilities of the output of the Markov source.
+In order to leverage off of known results---even in the case of plain, uncoded transmission (no FEC redundancy added by encoding)---one can view the output $\bd{c}$ of the Markov source (a lattice point, i.e.\ a vector of lattice coordinates) as the result of mapping with rate one (i.e.\ no additional redundancy) an identical replica of the input $\bd{u} {=} \bd{c}$; this is a degenerated Markov process where even the dependence of the future on the present is removed.
 The only remaining structure to be captured for the Markov source, in the case when the candidate points are from a lattice, must reflect the partitioning in labeled cosets, as discussed in Section~\ref{TG}.
-To this end, note that the labels themselves can be associated with states having integer values by virtue of the following convention: the state $S_{k-1}$ at time $k-1$ is the {\em index} of the label that contains the most recent lattice point output by the Markov source, i.e.\ at time $k-1$; when the Markov source outputs a new point at time $k$ it transitions into state $S_k$ equal to the integer indexing the label that contains the new point.
-Alternatively, with respect to the mapping $\bd{u} \mapsto \bd{c}$ and omitting the time index, when $\bd{u}=\bd{\lambda} \in \Lambda$ occurs at the rate-one block input, the Markov process transitions into the state whose (integer) value indexes the label containing $\bd{\lambda}$.
-This is represented in Fig.~\ref{markov}, where $e$ denotes an edge between starting state $s^S(e)$ and ending state $s^E(e)$.
-Formally, for any edge $e$, at any time, if $\bd{u}(e)\!\!=\!\!\bd{\lambda} \!\in \!\Lambda(\bd{l}_i)\! \subset \! \Lambda$, where $i\!\in \!\{1, \ldots |L(\Lambda)|\}$ indexes one of the $|L(\Lambda)|$ labels, then the ending state $s^E(e)\!=\!i$ and the Markov source outputs $\bd{c}(e)\!=\!\bd{u}(e)$.
-There is a bijective mapping $\ell$ between integer states and labels $s \map{\ell} \bd{l}_s$ such that, for any integer state $s\!\in \!\{1, \ldots |L(\Lambda)|\}$, $\ell(s)\!\df \!\bd{l}_s$ is the label associated with $s$.
+To this end, note that the labels themselves can be associated with states having integer values by virtue of the following convention: the state $S_{k{-}1}$ at time $k{-}1$ is the {\em index} of the label that contains the most recent lattice point output by the Markov source, i.e.\ at time $k{-}1$; when the Markov source outputs a new point at time $k$ it transitions into state $S_k$ equal to the integer indexing the label that contains the new point.
+Alternatively, with respect to the mapping $\bd{u} {\mapsto} \bd{c}$ and omitting the time index, when $\bd{u}{=}\bd{\lambda} {\in} \Lambda$ occurs at the rate-one block input, the Markov process transitions into the state whose (integer) value indexes the label containing $\bd{\lambda}$.
+This is depicted in Fig.~\ref{markov}, where $e$ denotes an edge from starting state $s^S\!(e)$ to ending state $s^E\!(e)$.
+Formally, for any edge $e$, at any time, if $\bd{u}(e){=}\bd{\lambda} {\in }\Lambda(\bd{l}_i){ \subset } \Lambda$, where $i{\in }\{1, \ldots |\bd{L}(\Lambda)|\}$ indexes one of the $|\bd{L}(\Lambda)|$ labels, then the ending state $s^E(e){=}i$ and the Markov source outputs $\bd{c}(e){=}\bd{u}(e)$.
+A bijective map $\ell$ from integer states to labels $s {\map{\ell}} \bd{l}_s$ exists such that, for any integer state $s{\in }\{1, \ldots |\bd{L}(\Lambda)|\}$, $\ell(s){\df}\bd{l}_s$ is the label associated with\,$s$.